jklepatch/monero-nodejs-rpc-client/README.md

 # Monero NodeJS RPC Client

-RPC client written for Monero, written in Javascript with Nodejs.
+Monero RPC client written with Nodejs.
-It accepts JSON as inputs and provides JSON as output, wrapped in native promises.
+It produces JSON objects or strings as output, wrapped in native promises.

 All RPC calls are defined here: